"The greatness of a nation and its moral progress can be judged by the way its animals are treated"

 As previously mentioned the sixth and probably now extinct sub-species is the South China tiger (Panthera tigris amoyensis).
 Chinese specialists are of the opinion that between 20-30 wild tigers remain although no independant sources have seen the animal since 1990.

 On a brighter note in India alone the wild tiger population has been on the increase and now contains 70% of the world population of wild tigers as can be seen from the past 4 census figures as follows:- In 2006 the census showed a total sum of 1,411 tigers.
 That figure increased in 2010 to 1,706 tigers.
 Then in 2014 the tiger population increased to 2,226.
-Last year in 2018 with the latest technology in place the number of tigers in India showed an increase to 2,967, as shown in the recently published Government of India census released in 2019.
-Although these figures are encouraging by showing a substantial increase in tiger numbers over the past 4 years it should be remembered that the forest cover for the tiger and other wildlife is constantly under threat from the increasing human population that is requiring more land to grow crops and graze domestic animals.
+In 2018 with the latest technology in place the number of tigers in India showed an increase to 2,967, as shown in the recently published Government of India census released in 2019.
+Although these figures are encouraging by showing a substantial increase in tiger numbers over the past 4 years it should be remembered that the forest cover for the tiger and other wildlife is constantly under threat from the increasing human population requiring more land to grow crops and graze domestic animals.
 In addition the latest census shows an approximate number of 85 wild tigers living within the Indian section of the Sunderbans.
-During the last census in 2015 around 106 wild tigers living in the larger Bangladesh area of the reserve.
+During the last census in 2015 around 106 wild tigers were shown to live in the larger Bangladesh area of the reserve.
 However, on the downside is the decline in tiger occupancy from 93,600 to 72,800 sq.km which is an alarming statistic.
 Losses of tiger habitat are from outside of the Protected Areas resulting in the isolation of important source populations.
 Clearly there is a desparate need for conserving contiguous forest habitats for the long-term viability of tiger source populations.

 The main threats to the tigers survival continues to be: